OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 You should be redirected back to the Rewards app and you should see some information printed to the page that we will discuss later.
 For now you can see Soraya's email address at the top as well as your app's Client ID at the bottom.

-## Try to Access the CSRM App
+## Try to Access the CRM App

 1. Still logged in as Soraya, click `Return to Portal`

-2. Click on `CSRM App (Redirect)`
+2. Click on `CRM App (Redirect)`

-3. The CSRM application does not load because Soraya is not authorized to access this application.
-The CSRM app is only assigned to users in the `Franchisees` group and she is not a member of that group.
+3. The CRM application does not load because Soraya is not authorized to access this application.
+The CRM app is only assigned to users in the `Franchisees` group and she is not a member of that group.

 4. Click the `Close Okta Session` button.